OscarSouth/theHarmonicAlgorithm/README.md

 ![Header](img/header.png)

-The Harmonic Algorithm, written in Haskell and R, generates musical domain specific data inside user defined constraints and then filters it down and deterministically ranks it using a tailored Markov Chain model trained on ingested musical data.
+The Harmonic Algorithm, written in Haskell and R, generates musical domain specific data inside user defined constraints then filters it down and deterministically ranks it using a tailored Markov Chain model trained on ingested musical data.
 This presents a unique tool in the hands of the composer or performer, which can be used as a writing aid, analysis device or even in live performance.

 The project spans Machine Learning, Functional Programming and Musical Analysis and has encompassed my MA Thesis in Music and HDip Science In